DOML-Lang/DOML/doml_formal_spec.md

 A getter is expected to push objects, and pull only *one* object (for the object to get from).
 A type is passed through the `...::` (i.e. in `System.Color::` the type is `System.Color`).
 This is utilised in the `get` opcode.

 #### Sizeof
-Both getters and setters have a sizeof operation (could be a string to int map for example) that refers to the *maximum* amount of objects they push or pull respectively, further note: that type checking **could** be added at compile time (simple checking of opcodes, I would argue).
-This is utilised in the `checkset <Root.Creation::SetFunction>` and `checkspace <Root.Creation::GetFunction>` opcodes respectively.
+Both getters and setters have a sizeof operation (could be a string to int map for example) that refers to the *maximum* amount of objects they push or pull respectively.
+This should be handled at compile time making sure that setters get the correct amount of parameters and that there is enough space for getters.